Get gigabytes back from your photo library.

 Why isn't it on the Mac App Store?

-To do its job, Library Cleanup needs to read your entire Photos library and delete photos through Apple's PhotoKit.
-That requires Full Disk Access and delete permissions the Mac App Store sandbox simply doesn't hand out.
+To do its job, Library Cleanup has to read your whole Photos library and delete photos through Apple's PhotoKit.
+That needs Full Disk Access and delete permissions the App Store sandbox won't hand out.

 Delete without the dread